adambonsu/one44-cli/README.md

 $`one44-cli --not-random-sort-questions`

 ### Randomly order test questions
-Test questions are randomly ordered.
-Make the behaviour explicit by specifying one of the options below:
+Test questions are randomly ordered by specifying one of the options below:

-$`one44-cli`

 $`one44-cli -r`